mycevin/md2walrus/README.md

 - Use a framework to display markdown content
 - SDK wrapper based on Sui communication or other chains
 - Sui contract to compose pages or applications
+- Make a totally decentralized component or plugin library

 ## In the future